Herbert Virgin Sells 1,375 Shares of Vir Biotechnology, Inc. (NASDAQ:VIR) Stock

 - On Monday, April 19th, Herbert Virgin sold 2,340 shares of Vir Biotechnology stock.
 The shares were sold at an average price of $48.00, for a total transaction of $112,320.00.

-Several institutional investors and hedge funds have recently bought and sold shares of the company.
-StoneX Group Inc. purchased a new position in shares of Vir Biotechnology in the 1st quarter worth about $1,012,000.
-Principal Financial Group Inc. raised its position in shares of Vir Biotechnology by 0.7% in the 1st quarter.
-Principal Financial Group Inc. now owns 40,098 shares of the company’s stock worth $2,056,000 after purchasing an additional 287 shares during the last quarter.
-Squarepoint Ops LLC purchased a new position in shares of Vir Biotechnology in the 1st quarter worth about $829,000.
-D. E. Shaw & Co.
-Inc. raised its position in shares of Vir Biotechnology by 439.1% in the 1st quarter.
-D. E. Shaw & Co.
-Inc. now owns 116,292 shares of the company’s stock worth $5,962,000 after purchasing an additional 94,721 shares during the last quarter.
-Finally, State of Wisconsin Investment Board raised its position in shares of Vir Biotechnology by 4.1% in the 1st quarter.
-State of Wisconsin Investment Board now owns 78,600 shares of the company’s stock worth $4,030,000 after purchasing an additional 3,100 shares during the last quarter.
+Several institutional investors and hedge funds have recently made changes to their positions in the company.
+Capital International Investors lifted its position in shares of Vir Biotechnology by 4.6% in the 1st quarter.
+Capital International Investors now owns 11,822,763 shares of the company’s stock worth $606,153,000 after purchasing an additional 521,959 shares during the period.
+Baillie Gifford & Co. lifted its position in Vir Biotechnology by 1.9% during the first quarter.
+Baillie Gifford & Co. now owns 3,817,148 shares of the company’s stock valued at $195,705,000 after acquiring an additional 72,200 shares during the last quarter.
+Geode Capital Management LLC lifted its position in Vir Biotechnology by 11.5% during the first quarter.
+Geode Capital Management LLC now owns 1,077,422 shares of the company’s stock valued at $55,239,000 after acquiring an additional 111,047 shares during the last quarter.
+Goldman Sachs Group Inc. lifted its position in Vir Biotechnology by 80.9% during the first quarter.
+Goldman Sachs Group Inc. now owns 999,142 shares of the company’s stock valued at $51,226,000 after acquiring an additional 446,909 shares during the last quarter.
+Finally, Norges Bank purchased a new stake in Vir Biotechnology during the fourth quarter valued at approximately $15,298,000.
 57.73% of the stock is owned by hedge funds and other institutional investors.

-A number of equities research analysts recently weighed in on VIR shares.
-Zacks Investment Research raised shares of Vir Biotechnology from a “sell” rating to a “hold” rating in a research note on Thursday, June 17th.
-Needham & Company LLC reissued a “buy” rating and set a $80.00 price target on shares of Vir Biotechnology in a research note on Monday, June 28th.
-Two investment analysts have rated the stock with a sell rating, one has assigned a hold rating and five have assigned a buy rating to the company.
-Vir Biotechnology currently has a consensus rating of “Hold” and an average target price of $66.00.
+Several equities analysts recently commented on VIR shares.
+Needham & Company LLC reiterated a “buy” rating and set a $80.00 price target on shares of Vir Biotechnology in a report on Monday, June 28th.
+Zacks Investment Research upgraded shares of Vir Biotechnology from a “sell” rating to a “hold” rating in a report on Thursday, June 17th.
+Two research analysts have rated the stock with a sell rating, one has assigned a hold rating and five have issued a buy rating to the company’s stock.
+The company has an average rating of “Hold” and an average target price of $66.00.

 Vir Biotechnology, Inc, a clinical-stage immunology company, develops therapeutic products to treat and prevent serious infectious diseases.
 It develops VIR-2218 and VIR-3434 for the treatment of hepatitis B virus; VIR-2482 for the prevention of influenza A virus; VIR-1111 for the prevention of human immunodeficiency virus; and VIR-2020 for the prevention of tuberculosis.